openedx/edx-documentation/en_us/open_edx_course_authors/source/set_up_course/creating_course/search_course.rst

 across all courses, learners can select any search result to view that result in the course body.

-For more information about the student experience, see `Searching the Course <http://edx.readthedocs.io/projects/open-edx-learner-guide/en/latest/SFD_course_search.html>`_.
+For more information about the learner experience, see :ref:`openlearners:SFD Search`.

 .. note::
  Studio indexes most content that learners see on the **Course** page.
 However,